ddeehere/josstest/paper.md

 # Acknowledgements

-PopMedNet&trade; was developed and has been extended as part of several contracts awarded by a range of federal, state, and industry stakeholders:
+PopMedNet&trade; [@PopMedNet] was developed and has been extended as part of several contracts awarded by a range of federal, state, and industry stakeholders:

 * FDA's Sentinel Initiative
 * PCORI’s National Patient-Centered Clinical Research Network (PCORnet)